 - d.
-An Investigator will be dispatched to collect evidence and document the scene. - e.
+A Forensics Services Unit Investigator(s) will be dispatched to manage the collection of evidence and documentation of the crash scene. - e.
 Field supervisors will make all assignments, with specific attention to witnesses' statements, blood specimens, and other evidence relative to the investigation. - f.
 Whenever possible investigating officers should obtain a signature authorizing the release of medical information from injured persons who are conveyed for treatment.
 The forms are available in all medical facilities and will insure proper documentation of injuries, which is particularly critical in cases that may result in criminal charges against a driver.
 The medical release form should be attached to the officer's original report. - g.
-Field supervisors will insure that all essential witnesses' statements and all investigators' and officers' reports are completed before ending their shift. - h.
-The coroner will be contacted in cases involving a fatality and the information must be included in the appropriate report.

-- i..
-All original reports will be forwarded to the Support Services Traffic Lieutenant before any distribution is made. - j.
-The Support Services/Traffic Lieutenant will make all follow-up investigation assignments as needed. - k.
-Field supervisors will insure that a Supervisor Serious and Fatal Accident Investigation form is completed for follow-up by Support Services Traffic Section.
+Field supervisors will insure that all essential witnesses' statements and all Investigators and Officers' reports are completed before ending their shift. - h.
+The coroner will be contacted in cases involving a fatality and the information must be included in the appropriate report. - i.
+If appropriate, reports will be placed under Major Case files in New World.
+PRTs will place the original reports in a folder at the Control Point.
+The Traffic Section will be responsible for any original reports until they are turned over to the Records Section. - j.
+The Traffic Lieutenant will make all follow-up investigation assignments as needed. - k.
+Field supervisors will insure that a Supervisor Serious and Fatal Accident Investigation form is completed for follow-up by Specialized Services Traffic Section.